conflabs/wcia-analytes/docs/PesticideTotals.md

-# PesticideTotals
+# Pesticide Totals
-A list of PesticideTotals Analytes for use in interoperability.
+A list of Pesticide Totals Analytes for use in interoperability.

 ----------------------------------------